Stream big boxing fights on DAZN

 DAZN's sports content varies by geographical location.
-Boxing remains DAZN's principal offering, thanks to them owning global broadcast rights to Golden Boy Promotions, Matchroom Boxing USA and GGG Promotions fight nights.
+Boxing remains DAZN's principal offering, thanks to it owning global broadcast rights to Golden Boy Promotions and Matchroom Boxing USA.

-In Australia, the global rollout will commence with some huge fights featuring some of the world's best pugilists, namely Canelo Alvarez, Anthony Joshua and Gennadiy "GGG" Golovkin.
-Firstly the sporting world will be tuning in for unified heavyweight champion Joshua's next title defence against Bulgarian Kubrat Pulev on 13 December AEDT.
+In Australia, the global rollout commenced with some huge fights featuring some of the world's best pugilists, namely Canelo Álvarez, Anthony Joshua and Gennadiy "GGG" Golovkin.

 How much does DAZN cost?

-In Australia, it will cost you just $2.99/month to access some truly world class sport.
-That's right, that's all you pay, with no additional charges for pay-per-view events.
+In Australia, it will cost you $13.99 a month to access some truly world-class sport.

 Does DAZN offer a free trial?